5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 ]
 ```
-* 404 - Objects were not found.
+* 404 - Actions were not found.
 * 500 - An error occurred.

 ### POST Data/Action